Aninditaroy/productlytics-statista/README.md

 * In home page,we can see the details of the product and the product image.We also see the shorten customers reviews if we click on the see more reviews it will redirect to the reviews page.

-* In review page,we can see all rest of the review details.Where a user analysis the product and gives their valuable review and also they also include  ratings.
+* In review page,we can see all rest of the review details.Where a user analysis the product and gives their valuable review and also they include  ratings.

 * In dashboard, we can look up on the statistics about the product.We can see through them via various graph ,bar chart ,pie chart etc.